Otis (song): Composition

 The song ends with sampled screaming.
-Some people believe the song also includes a part from Datsik's "Swagga," which is a dubstep track.
-The part is included when Jay-Z says, "guess I got my swagga back."
-This is a common misconception.
-Jay-Z is making a reference to one of his earlier songs "All I Need" from The Blueprint which Datsik samples the line from.

-To celebrate the fifth anniversary of the song Roc Nation executive Lenny Santiago took to Instagram to share how Kanye created the beat within 20 minutes.
+To celebrate the fifth anniversary of the song, Roc Nation executive Lenny Santiago took to Instagram to share how Kanye created the beat within 20 minutes.
 Lenny recalls:

 Five years ago today, the song "Otis" was released.
 It's one of my favorite songs, tracks and Lyrics from the classic album, Watch The Throne by Jay Z & Kanye West.
 This record stands out to me cause I vividly remember the day of its inception.
 We were in the Mercer Hotel, NYC, where a lot of the album was made.
 The day or rather session for that day was coming to an end.
 Kanye had to catch a flight if I'm not mistaken.
 We were almost towards the end of the album and he was telling everyone in the room that as soon as he returns, he wanted to fuck with this Otis Redding sample idea he had.
 As he was being reminded that he had to leave to catch his flight, he sort of brushed that off and was like, fuck it, let me just play y'all a piece of the song so you could see how dope it is.
-He then approached the MPC and Keyboard and plays it.
+He then approached the MPC and Keyboard and played it.
 Everyone in the room does the ugly face like when you hear some dope shit or see the sickest slam dunk at a contest.
 Lol.
 He then begins to chop the sample lil by lil (But fast) and actually starts creating the track.
 Ye being one of my favorite producers, I'm literally hype as Fuck and in awe.
 I begin to snap the Canon cam like an Uzi.
 Lol.
 This is 1 of the pictures captured here of course.
 15 or 20min later before he runs off to catch his flight, he creates the phenomenal track known to us as "OTIS".